Top government grants for startups in Australia

 Another example would be for businesses working within the agribusiness sector.
 They can access grants like The Enterprise Solution Centre, which offers funding of up to $100,000 to support businesses working within that specific industry sector.

 This all just the tip of the iceberg.
-For all the current information on the Australian government grants/assistance landscape, head over to www.business.gov.au/assistance and www.grants.gov.au and you’ll find hundreds of opportunities that your business might be able to benefit from.
+For all the current information on the Australian government grants/assistance landscape, head over to www.business.gov.au/assistance and www.grants.gov.au and you’ll find hundreds of opportunities that your business could benefit from.